MellowAce/Tribute-Page/README.md

 Features Used in this Project:

-  -HTML and CSS (plain css)
+  * HTML and CSS (plain css)

-  -Responsive Images & Link
+  * Responsive Images & Link

-  -Created on CodePen.io software
+  * Created on CodePen.io software

-  -Uses Flexboxes
+  * Uses Flexboxes

 A 'freeCodeCamp' Responsive Web Design Project.